Godfrey Mwakikagile: Early life and family

 His father was active in the Tanganyika African National Union – TANU – which led the struggle for independence and was friends with some of the leading figures in the African independence movement.
 They included John Mwakangale, his classmate from Standard One at Tukuyu Primary School to Malangali Secondary School, where Elijah was appointed head prefect, in the Southern Highlands Province.
-They came from the same area, five miles apart, in Rungwe District and knew each other since childhood.
+They came from the same area, three miles apart, in Rungwe District and knew each other since childhood.
 Mwakangale became one of the prominent leaders of the Tanganyika African National Union and of the Pan-African Freedom Movement for East and Central Africa (PAFMECA), later renamed the Pan-African Freedom Movement for East, Central and Southern Africa (PAFMECSA), formed in Mwanza, Tanganyika, in September 1958 under the leadership of Julius Nyerere to campaign for the independence of the countries of East and Central Africa and later Southern Africa and which played a major role in the formation of the Organisation of African Unity almost five years later.
 He also became a Member of Parliament (MP) and a cabinet member in the early part of independence under Nyerere serving as Minister of Labour.

 John Mwakangale was also the first leader Nelson Mandela met in newly independent Tanganyika in January 1962 – just one month after Tanganyika emerged from colonial rule – when Mandela secretly left South Africa on 11 January to seek assistance from other African countries in the struggle against apartheid and wrote about him in his autobiography Long Walk to Freedom.
+After Mandela crossed the border and entered Bechuanaland (renamed Botswana) on 11 January, he stayed there until 19 January when he flew to Mbeya, capital of the Southern Highlands Province in southwestern Tanganyika bordering Nyasaland (renamed Malawi) and Northern Rhodesia, now Zambia.
+He met with Mwakangale in Mbeya the next day on 20 January.
+He flew from Mbeya to Dar es Salaam on 21 January where he met with Nyerere on the same day.

 Tanganyika was the first independent African country Mandela visited and the first one where he sought such assistance.
 It was also the first country in the region to win independence and the first one he visited, as Tanzania, when he was released from prison on 11 February 1990.
 He travelled to other African countries using a document given to him by the government of Tanganyika which stated: “This is Nelson Mandela, a citizen of the Republic of South Africa.
 He has permission to leave Tanganyika and return here.”

 Tanganyika was chosen by African leaders to be the headquarters of all the liberation movements when they met in Addis Ababa, Ethiopia, in May 1963 to form the Organisation of African Unity (OAU).